IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/npm/react-jsonschema-form-html5/README.md

 It would be perfect if this package would:

-- export the renderer via `index.mjs`
+- export the renderer via `src/index.js`

   Have a look at other renderers and how they do it : https://github.com/rjsf-team/react-jsonschema-form/tree/main/packages